raphK/python-dropbox-backup/README.md

 `pip install dropbox`

-Sometimes you need to use pip2 for the python2 dependencies:
+Note: Sometimes you need to use pip2 or pip2.7 (you get the idea) for the python2 dependencies.

-`pip2 install dropbox`

 ## How to use?

 `python2 backup_dropbox.py`

-When launched for the first time it will tell you to add APPKEY and APPSECRET to backup_dropbox.py.
+When launched for the first time it will ask you to enter an APPKEY and an APPSECRET.
 You'll need to register with Dropbox to get an API key:

 https://www.dropbox.com/developers/apps

 If you have done that you will be asked to open an URL in your browser to grant the backup script access to your dropbox.

+You only have to do all this for the first time.
+All keys will be stored in a keyfile.
+If you need to do changes to this data later either edit the files manually or remove the file and run through the setup process of the script again.

 You're done!
 The script will now create a new folder with the current date and download the whole dropbox into that folder.
 Time to get a coffee ;)

 ## What will be done in the future?

-* interactive APPKEY and APPSECRET setup when external file not found.
-Use simple json format
-* store the keys that where added in a seperate file (can also be edited manually)
 * easy setup with setuptools
+* create only one single keystorage file

 ## Feature requests?